Poland and Hungary chart different roads to accessing EU funds

 Under an agreement reached in the very early hours of December 13, the EU countries agreed to freeze 55% of three EU Cohesion programmes for Hungary, €6.35bn in nominal terms.

-The Commission originally wanted the freeze to cover 65% of the three funds but during the late night negotiations, this was reduced in recognition of some reforms Hungary has already made and as part of of a compromise in which Hungary dropped its veto of aid warn-torn Ukraine and to the minimum corporate tax (to which, in turn, Poland objects).
+The Commission originally wanted the freeze to cover 65% of the three funds but during the late-night negotiations, this was reduced in recognition of some reforms Hungary has already made and as part of a compromise in which Hungary dropped its veto to aid warn-torn Ukraine and to the minimum corporate tax (to which, in turn, Poland objects).

 Hungary also had its plan to spend the recovery fund approved under the compromise agreement, though it will have to meet demanding milestones before the money is disbursed.
 The recovery fund for Hungary amounts to €5.8bn in grants – the plan to spend which had to be approved by the end of 2022 or 70% of the money would be lost - and up to €9.6bn in loans